smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Main Menu/index.md

 ```
 !@

-#### Show SubLevel Menu
+#### Show Sub Menu
-Opening a sub menu is also possible with the new Show App Menu RPC.
-To open a certain sub menu simply pass the cell that has sub cells.
-If a cell is passed in that has no sub cells the RPC will fail.
+Showing  a sub menu is also possible with the new Show App Menu RPC.
+To open a certain sub menu simply pass the parent cell that contains sub cells.
+If the cell has no sub cells the RPC will fail.

 @![iOS]
 ##### Objective-C